jodybrazil/nominatim/README.md

 # Nominatim lookup

-A test project to do address lookups and retrieve a list of OpenStreetMap IDs and Nominatim Place IDs to uniquely identify an address.
-Either can be used to uniquely identify a location.
-Storing both seems redundant for this putpose but seems valuable until it can be determined which will serve as a better ID.
+A test project to do address lookups and retrieve a list of OpenStreetMap IDs (osm_id) to uniquely identify an address.
+See more details here [https://nominatim.org/release-docs/develop/api/Output/#notes-on-field-values].
+OSM Objects must always be referred to both with their object ids and their respective object type (node, way, relation).
+To create a unique id for each address, we should use osm_type + osm_id.

-## Details about Place ID and OpenStreetMap ID
+Other alternatives to consider:

-The place_id and osm_id are identifiers associated with specific geographic locations, but they serve different purposes and come from different sources.
+- osm_type + osm_id

-Place ID: The place_id is an identifier used by the Nominatim geocoding service.
-It is specific to the Nominatim database and is assigned to each unique place or location within that database.
-Place IDs are useful for retrieving additional details or performing further queries related to a particular place in the Nominatim database.
+- osm_type + osm_id + class

-OSM ID: The osm_id (OpenStreetMap ID) is an identifier used in the OpenStreetMap project, which is a collaborative mapping project that creates and provides free geographic data.
-The osm_id uniquely identifies an object (such as a node, way, or relation) within the OpenStreetMap database.
-It is widely used to reference and access the associated geographic data stored in OpenStreetMap.
+- lat + lon

 ## Setup